 The Origins of the Permanent War Economy

-Thomas K. Duncan
+By Christopher J. Coyne, Thomas K. Duncan

-This article appeared in the Fall 2013 issue of The Independent Review
+This article appeared in the Fall 2013 issue of The Independent Review.

 Led astray by Marxist and Keynesian dogma, the literature on the origins of the permanent war economy has overlooked a leading cause of the elevated levels of U.S. military spending since the end of World War II: the economic rents created by the federal governments monopoly on national defense, and the pursuit of those rents by the labor, industry, and military lobbies.
 Although the permanent war economy benefits powerful special interest groups, it generates a significant negative externality by diverting resources from other, private uses.

 Christopher J. Coyne is a Senior Fellow at the Independent Institute, Professor of Economics at George Mason University, and Co-Editor of The Independent Review.
 He is the author of the new book, In Search of Monsters to Destroy: The Folly of American Empire and the Paths to Peace.